Email Templates

 ## Template Library

-Email templates are reusable starting points for messages.
-They help teams keep common email structures consistent without rebuilding the same header, footer, buttons, spacing, and layout every time.
+Email templates are saved layouts you can reuse when you create messages.
+They help teams keep common email structures consistent, so no one has to rebuild the same header, footer, buttons, spacing, and layout for each email.

 A template is not a sent email.
-It is a saved layout that can be used when creating broadcasts, sequence emails, or other email content.
-Once a new email is created from a template, that email becomes its own copy and can be edited for the specific campaign.
+It is a saved layout that you can choose when you create broadcasts, sequence emails, or other email content.
+After you create a new email from a template, the new email is a separate copy that you can edit for that campaign.

-Templates are most useful when a team sends similar types of messages repeatedly: newsletters, product updates, event invitations, welcome emails, educational lessons, promotions, or customer announcements.
+Templates are most useful when a team sends the same types of messages often, such as newsletters, product updates, event invitations, welcome emails, educational lessons, promotions, or customer announcements.

 ## Creating and Sharing

-Create a template from the Email Templates page or save a useful email layout as a reusable starting point.
-Build the parts you want to keep consistent, such as logo placement, heading style, footer text, unsubscribe area, button styling, and common sections.
+Create a template from the Email Templates page, or save a useful email layout as a reusable starting point.
+Build the parts that should stay the same across emails, such as logo placement, heading style, footer text, unsubscribe area, button styling, and common sections.

 1. Click **Email Templates** in the left sidebar.

-2. Click **Create Template** in the page header, or use **Duplicate Template** on an existing template that is close to what you need.
+2. Click **Create Template** in the page header, or use **Duplicate Template** on an existing template that is close to the layout you need.

-3. In **Select Starting Point**, choose the starting layout for the template.
+3. In **Select Starting Point**, choose the layout you want to use for the template.

 4. Enter a clear **Email Template Name**, such as "Newsletter - Monthly" or "Product Launch".